Louise of the Netherlands: Crown princess

 Louise was given sympathy and Charles was considered to be treating her with neglect.
 A known episode which attracted attention took place at the birthday garden party of Louise at Drottningholm Palace in 1857, when the Crown Prince proposed a toast to his "secret love" with both Louise and Josephine Sparre present.
 This caused a scene, and his brother, Prince Oscar, reprimanded him indirectly by asking his own spouse, Sofia of Nassau, to toast with him.
 This scene caused Louise to burst into tears and suffer a nervous attack.

 Louise bore two children; Princess Louise in 1851, and Prince Carl Oscar in 1852.
 Due to complications that arose at the birth of Prince Carl Oscar, Louise was unable to have any more children.
-In 1854, her 2-year-old son, Carl Oscar, died of pneumonia.
-As the Salic law prevailed at that time in Sweden (having been introduced by the constitution of 1809), Louise's daughter was not eligible to ascend the throne.
+In 1854, her 1-year-old son, Carl Oscar, died.
+He had fallen ill with measles, but the cold baths he was prescribed caused him to catch pneumonia and he died as a result.
+As the Salic law prevailed at that time in Sweden (having been introduced by the constitution of 1809), Louise's daughter, princess Louise, was not eligible to ascend the throne.
 Charles was very chagrined and disappointed because this meant that his progeny would not be the next monarch of Sweden; his heir would be his brother Oscar.
 Louise offered Charles a divorce so he could remarry and produce a male heir, but he declined the offer.

 Crown Princess Louise was not considered a social success, and her timid and shy nature was not appreciated in society because of her official position.
 Between 1857 and 1859, Crown Prince Charles was named regent during the incapacity of his father, and she took over the representational duties of first lady from her mother-in-law.
 During her spouse's reign as prince regent, she was described in the well-known court chronicle of Fritz von Dardel: